ntk148v/ntk148v.github.io/content/posts/linux-network-performance-ultimate-guide.md

     ![](<http://1.bp.blogspot.com/-Xan_L2IHBrs/Ulxv_upXOCI/AAAAAAAABhc/Tq4vZCG5UR0/s1600/study+(4).png>)

   - RSS comes to rescue!
 RSS allow to configure network card to distributes across multiple send and receive queues (ring buffers).
 These queues are individually mapped to each CPU processor.
 When interrupts are generated for each queue, they are sent to mapped processor -> Network traffic is processed by multiple processors.
     - 4 receive queues and 4 send queues for eth1 interface, 56-59 IRQ are assigned to those queues.
 Now packet processing load is being distributed among 4 CPUs achieving higher throughput and low latency.

     ![](<http://2.bp.blogspot.com/-AnaAh45OOcI/Ulx3IWrgsNI/AAAAAAAABiQ/iq_zZUH5rOM/s1600/study+(5).png>)

 - RSS provides the benefits of parallel receive processing in multiprocessing environment.
 - This is NIC technology.
-It supprots multiple queues and integrates a hashing function (distributes packets to different queues by Source and Destination IP and if applicable by TCP/UDP source and destination ports) in the NIC.
+It supports multiple queues and integrates a hashing function (distributes packets to different queues by Source and Destination IP and if applicable by TCP/UDP source and destination ports) in the NIC.
 The NIC computes a hash value for each incoming packet.
 Based on hash values, NIC assigns packets of the same data flow to a single queue and evenly distributes traffic flows across queues.
 - Check with `ethool -L` command.
-- According [Linux kernel documentation](https://github.com/torvalds/linux/blob/v4.11/Documentation/networking/scaling.txt#L80), `RSS should be enabled when latency is a concern or whenever receive interrupt processing froms a bottleneck...
+- According [Linux kernel documentation](https://github.com/torvalds/linux/blob/v4.11/Documentation/networking/scaling.txt#L80), `RSS should be enabled when latency is a concern or whenever receive interrupt processing forms a bottleneck...
 For low latency networking, the optimal setting is to allocate as many queues as there are CPUs in the system (or the NIC maximum, if lower)`.

 ![](https://learn.microsoft.com/en-us/windows-hardware/drivers/network/images/rss.png)